elamaran619/amazon-quicksight-user-guide/doc_source/managing-subscriptions.md

 1. Choose **Your Subscriptions**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/your-subscriptions.png)

-1. Use the subscription meter to see how many user accounts you have and what sort of billing they are on\.
+1. Use the subscription meter to see how many user accounts you have and how they are billed\.
 The types of user accounts shown are as follows:
    + Free users: This is the free user you receive as a standard part of your Amazon QuickSight account\.
    + Purchased annual subscriptions: These are users covered by purchased subscriptions rather than billed month\-to\-month\.
    + Monthly billed users: These are users that are billed month\-to\-month\.

    In the following example, the account has 21 users total:
    + 1 free user\.
    + 7 users with annual subscriptions\.
-Note that only active subscriptions are shown here; subscriptions that have yet to start aren't reflected\.
+Only currently active subscriptions are shown here\.
    + 13 month\-to\-month users\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/subscription-meter.png)